-Successful curriculum review calls for the goodwill and support to provide feedback on the performance of the graduates once in industry.
+Successful curriculum review calls for the goodwill the

+RAFformance of the graduates once in inclusing.
 Course objectives should state what students should do during the program and not what they are expected to do once they complete the course.
 The objectives should be measurable while the course content is being delivered.